qdrant/docs/qdrant/v1.2.x/points.md

 )
 ```

-To update points without keeping existing vectors intact, see [uploading
+To update points and replace all of its vectors, see [uploading
 points](#upload-points).

 ### Delete vectors